 Price: $699-$949

-In recent years, Bambu Lab entered the market with their much more expensive Bambu Lab X1-Carbon 3D printer, which also came out with their own AMS – Automatic Material System.
+In recent years, Bambu Lab entered the market with its much more expensive Bambu Lab X1-Carbon 3D printer, which also came out with its own AMS—Automatic Material System.
 The closest to the margin of $600 is the P1P machine.

 Bambu Lab P1S Combo by Will Zoobkoff.